LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/it-is-a-very-human-feeling.md

 ---
-slug: "/poemas/it's-a-very-human-feeling"
+slug: "/poemas/it-is-a-very-human-feeling"
 tags: ["normal"]
-title: "it's-a-very-human-feeling"
+title: "it-is-a-very-human-feeling"
 ---
-It's a very human feeling,
+It is a very human feeling,

 not feeling like a human.

 &nbsp;

-It's kind of nice.
+It is kind of nice.

 &nbsp;